RVCBench: Benchmarking the Robustness of Voice Cloning Across Modern Audio Generation Models: Results

 \subsection{Instability in Diversified Generation Tasks}

 \Insight{ \vc{} models are generally not robust to language shifts, long-form text prompts, and emotionally expressive prompts. }

-\nosection{Language shifts beyond English cause a sharp robustness instability} For \texttt{RVC-Multilingual}, we compare the English results in Tab.~\ref{tab:english} against the \texttt{Chinese-VC} and \texttt{Cross-Lingual} settings in Tab.~\ref{tab:multi-lingual}, and observe a clear robustness drop when moving beyond English.
-On English (\texttt{English-VC-LibriTTS} and \texttt{English-VC-VCTK}), many models achieve high naturalness (MOS around 4) with low WER (often below 0.1), consistent with their heavy exposure to English training data.
-In contrast, \texttt{Chinese-VC} markedly degrades perceptual quality across all evaluated \vc{} models (MOS shifts to the mid-to-low range), while content accuracy deteriorates dramatically (WER rises for most models). \texttt{Cross-Lingual} cloning further compounds these issues: although some models maintain relatively strong speaker similarity, preserving linguistic content becomes the primary bottleneck, evidenced by higher WER and less consistent spectral quality.
-Overall, these results suggest that language shifts remain fragile and vary considerably across backends.

-\nosection{Audio length variations can impact the generation, and long texts break the robustness of content accuracy} In the long-form context, we evaluate \texttt{LongAudio} and \texttt{LongText} separately. \emph{First}, we study \texttt{LongAudio} and find that audio length variations proportionally impact the generation quality.
-As shown in Fig.~\ref{fig:prompt-length}, both metrics change most rapidly in the short-prompt regime, e.g., MCD (Fig.~\ref{fig:prompt-length_mcd}) decreases sharply as prompt length increases from a few seconds to roughly 8--12 seconds, while SIM (Fig.~\ref{fig:prompt-length_sim}) rises accordingly.
+\paragraph{Audio length variations can impact the generation, and long texts break the robustness of content accuracy.} In the long-form context, we evaluate \texttt{LongAudio} and \texttt{LongText} separately. \emph{First}, in \texttt{LongAudio}, the audio length variations proportionally impact the generation quality.
+As shown in Fig.~\ref{fig:prompt-length} (a) and (b), both metrics change most rapidly in the short-prompt regime, e.g., MCD (Fig.~\ref{fig:prompt-length} (a)) decreases sharply as prompt length increases from a few seconds to roughly 8-12 seconds, while SIM (Fig.~\ref{fig:prompt-length} (b)) rises accordingly.
 Beyond this range, the margin of performance gains converges, indicating diminishing returns from additional reference audio.
 Model sensitivity, however, differs: stronger backends (e.g., CosyVoice, Higgs, and MGM-Omni) continue to benefit with higher SIM and lower MCD, whereas others show limited SIM improvements even with long prompts (e.g., StyleTTS and OZSpeech).
-We also observe mild non-monotonicity for some methods (notably SparkTTS), suggesting that longer prompts can introduce instability in certain pipelines.